Twisting of graded quantum groups and solutions to the quantum Yang-Baxter equation: Zhang twists and 2-cocycle twists of Hopf algebras

 For $A$ and $\phi$ as in \Cref{defn:Zhang-twist}, the left and right Zhang twist of $A$ by $\phi$ is again a graded associative algebra \cite[Proposition 4.2]{Zhang1996}.
 Furthermore, there is a natural isomorphism $A^\phi \cong \prescript{\phi^{-1}}{}{A}$ given by the identity on sets \cite[Lemma 4.1]{Lecoutre-Sierra2019}.
 Zhang twists may be defined in the more general setting of an algebra graded by a semigroup by considering twisting systems \cite{Zhang1996}.
 In the case of a $\mathbb{Z}$-graded algebra, such a twisting system arises from a single algebra automorphism of the associated $\mathbb{Z}$-algebra \cite[Proposition 4.2]{Sierra2011}.

 In this paper, we consider Zhang twists on bialgebras (resp.~Hopf algebras), but one should note that Zhang twists only deform the algebra structure.
 With this in mind, we let $B$ be a $\mathbb Z$-graded bialgebra (resp.~Hopf algebra).
 We say that an endomorphism $\phi\in {\rm End}_\kk(B)$ is a \emph{graded bialgebra automorphism} (resp.~\emph{graded Hopf algebra automorphism}) of $B$ if it is a bialgebra (resp.
 Hopf algebra) automorphism of $B$ while preserving the grading of $B$, that is, $\phi(B_n)\subseteq B_n$ for all $n\in \mathbb Z$.
-In what follows, we prove that the right Zhang twist $B^\phi$ (see \Cref{defn:Zhang-twist}) of a graded bialgebra (resp.~Hopf algebra) $B$ is again a graded bialgebra (resp.~Hopf algebra) under the twisting conditions given in \Cref{defn:twisting conditions}.
-Similar results can be proved for the left Zhang twist $^\phi B$ by using the fact that $\prescript{\phi}{}{B} \cong B^{\phi^{-1}}$ from \cite[Lemma 4.1]{Lecoutre-Sierra2019}.
+In what follows, we prove that the right Zhang twist $B^\phi$ of a graded bialgebra (resp.~Hopf algebra) $B$ is again a graded bialgebra (resp.~Hopf algebra) under the twisting conditions (\textbf{T1})-(\textbf{T2}).
+Similar results can be proved for the left Zhang twist $^\phi B$ by using the fact that $\prescript{\phi}{}{B} \cong B^{\phi^{-1}}$.

-\begin{proposition} Suppose $B$ is a bialgebra satisfying the twisting conditions in \Cref{defn:twisting conditions}.
+\begin{proposition} Suppose $B$ is a bialgebra satisfying the twisting conditions (\textbf{T1})-(\textbf{T2}).
 Then we have the following. \begin{enumerate} \item For any graded bialgebra automorphism $\phi$ of $B$, the Zhang twist $B^\phi$ together with the coalgebra structure of $B$ is again a bialgebra satisfying the twisting conditions (\textbf{T1})-(\textbf{T2}). \item If in addition $B$ is a Hopf algebra with antipode $S$ and $\phi$ is any graded Hopf algebra automorphism of $B$, then $B^\phi$ is again a Hopf algebra satisfying the twisting conditions (\textbf{T1})-(\textbf{T2}), whose antipode is given by $S^\phi(r)=\phi^{-|r|}S(r)$, for all homogeneous elements $r\in B^{\phi}$. \end{enumerate} \end{proposition}

-\begin{proof} (1): Recall the definition of right Zhang twist from \Cref{defn:Zhang-twist}.
-Then $B^\phi$ is a graded algebra with the natural grading $B^\phi = \bigoplus_{i \in \mathbb{Z}} B_i$.
+\begin{proof} (1): By definition, $B^\phi$ is a graded algebra with the natural grading $B^\phi = \bigoplus_{i \in \mathbb{Z}} B_i$.
 Endow $B^\phi$ with the same coalgebra structure as $B$.
 To show that $B^\phi$ is a bialgebra, it suffices to show that $\Delta$ and $\varepsilon$ are algebra maps with respect to the deformed multiplication $*$.
 Since $\phi$ is a bialgebra automorphism of $B$ preserving its degrees, we have

 Thus, for any homogeneous elements $r,s \in B$,

 and

 Therefore, $B^\phi$ is a bialgebra as desired and still satisfies the twisting conditions (\textbf{T1})-(\textbf{T2}).